 - Keeping your baby upright and still for 15 to 30 minutes after feeding may help.
 When your baby’s stomach is full, sudden movements and position changes may cause reflux.

-Reflux and cows’ milk protein allergy
+What’s the link between reflux and cows’ milk protein allergy?

 You will need to speak with your GP or paediatrician to discuss whether medications are necessary for your baby.
 Medicines called alginates (Gaviscon) can be used in the short term if the positioning and feeding tips above haven’t been helpful.
-Acid-suppressing medications are only recommended for babies with an inflamed oesophagus caused by GORD and not for the treatment of crying and distress or for the treatment of visible regurgitation in otherwise healthy babies.
+Acid-suppressing medications are only recommended for babies with an inflamed oesophagus caused by GORD and not for treating crying and distress or for the treatment of visible regurgitation in otherwise healthy babies.